 “Leave for a minute, Honey.
 I need some time.”

 I stepped outside, found the doctors, talking quietly with another nurse.
 They turned towards me.

 “She needs some time,” I said, feeling lost and idiotic.
 They nodded.

 I walked the halls, passed through double doors, looked into rooms, got shoed out of a surgery ward.
 At one point, I found a door to a balcony, and stepped out to look up at the leaded clouds above the city.
-The ghostly lights below, the fog horns out on the Sound.
+The ghostly lights below, the fog horns out on the Sound, tracery of drone lights like nocturnal bees on dark clover.
 Eventually, the same nurse who’d helped us visit that morning found me and brought me back.

 My mother was waiting, talking quietly to Dr. Rawlins, who was recounting how they’d done all they could.
+It had happened too fast for any chance of organ transplant or regeneration.
 She looked at the floor numbly.
-There wasn’t anything to say, it didn’t matter that they’d tried, that there was nobody to blame.
+It didn’t matter that they’d tried, there was no point in talking about it.
 Eventually the doctors explained they had to move his body and clear the room, but the words didn’t seem to carry any meaning.
 All we knew was that we had to leave, and that my father was gone.